Renuka4443/Bank-Customer-Complaints-Classification-System/README.md

 ## 💼 Overview
 The **Bank Complaint Classification System** is an **NLP-based solution** that automatically classifies customer complaints received by banks and financial institutions.
 It uses **machine learning models** trained on real-world complaint data to identify the appropriate product category, such as **Credit Card**, **Bank Account**, **Loans & Mortgages**, and others making the complaint-handling process faster, more efficient, and improving the overall customer experience.

----

 ### 🔑 Key Highlights
 - **Machine Learning Models Used:**
    1. Logistic Regression
-   2. Random Forest Classifier
+  2. Support Vector Machine (LinearSVC)

 - **Training & Evaluation Datasets:**
   The models were trained and evaluated on **two similar real-world datasets**, the **Bank Customer Complaint Dataset** and the **CFPB Consumer Complaint Dataset**, to compare model performance and assess generalization across different data sources.